Popular Libraries

 method.

-# Generate feature set and predict with the latest data for current market decisions. new_d_matrix = self.get_features_and_labels(df) prediction = self.model.predict(new_d_matrix) prediction = prediction.flatten()
+# Get the current feature set and make a prediction. new_d_matrix = self.get_features_and_labels(df) prediction = self.model.predict(new_d_matrix) prediction = prediction.flatten()

 You can use the label prediction to place orders.